 I created the Thanksgiving/Gratitude Round as a means to teach the two “th” sounds (voiced and unvoiced), both of which require a very forward tongue position.
 Thrown into the lyrics is the reinforcement of the ‘tr/ch’ consonants from the Trick or Treat round.

 This round can be sung throughout the fall season as it makes no direct mention of Thanksgiving.
 Also, it is a great choice for a performance and it is written with a beautiful ending chord, naturally infused into the round.
+In fact, our choir will be singing this round along with Iris Levine’s “Hiney Ma Tov” and my brand new arrangement of Simple Gifts for SAB (also available in SSA) at a Thanksgiving Interfaith Service.

 This lesson will not require our singer’s to break up into a round (unless there is time to do so).
+More on this later!

 Here’s the Lesson Plan: